ThatsNasu/thatsnasu/README.md

 ### :vulcan_salute: Passionate coder, probably impatient
  - Working on a new library, you can check out the progress on the [projectboard](https://github.com/users/thatsnasu/projects/13) or on the [repository](https://github.com/thatsnasu/openirc).
  - Brainlagging, when it comes to creativity (I LOVE backend)
- - Currently learning Test Driven Development
+ - Currently learning Test Driven Development, Continuous Integration / Continuous Deployment, Docker and Kubernetes
  - Most of the time, i'm using this...

 ## :hammer_and_wrench: Tools and Languages